ashah2020/academic-1/content/authors/admin/_index.md

 # Role/position
-role: Assistant Professor of Industrial and Management Systems Engineering and Courtesy Assistant Professor of Computer Science and Engineering
+role: Assistant Professor of Industrial and Management Systems Engineering (IMSE) and Courtesy Assistant Professor of Computer Science and Engineering (CSE)

 # Organizations/Affiliations
 organizations: